fossabot/homelogger/README.md

 2. Create a feature branch
 3. Open a PR with a clear description of changes

+Please be sure to comply with this project's [AI Policy](AI_POLICY.md) when contributing code generated or assisted by AI tools.

 If you plan to add larger features (new API endpoints, DB schema changes) open an issue first to discuss the design.

 License
 -------